pau1a/Arklowdun/README.md

 - This release adds explicit default-household invariants.
 The default household cannot be deleted; switching will be added via Settings in a subsequent PR.
+- The desktop app now persists an "active" household selection, validating it against soft-deleted or missing rows and falling back to the default household when necessary.

 ## Dev